Using Our Materials: Online Classroom

 2. Teachers can use the Slide Deck, which mirrors the material from the Video, to review difficult portions of the lesson with students during video conferences.
 Some slides provide visuals and prompts for the “Discussion” and “Practice” part of the Handout.
 Teachers can use these slides to facilitate discussion and practice during video conferences.

-3. AP Stats Teachers: Add extra practice problems to the handout from your school’s textbook.
-The CED/Textbook Alignment page matches our lessons to relevant sections of the most widely-used AP® Stats textbooks.
+3. Teachers can add extra practice problems to the handout from their school’s textbook.
+The CED/Textbook Alignment page matches our lessons to the AP® Stats CED and to many AP® Stats textbooks.

 4. Use the lesson Data for further analysis or for making further activities.
 Or share the data with students to see their original analyses!